Evidence-Based Care

 ICD-10: N39.0 · Primary source: Infectious Diseases Society of America (IDSA)

 For uncomplicated lower UTIs in non-pregnant adult women with classic symptoms, IDSA guidelines support empirical antibiotic treatment without requiring a urine culture.
-Our nurse practitioners follow this empiric-treatment pathway, selecting first-line agents based on local resistance patterns and patient history.
+Our clinicians follow this empiric-treatment pathway, selecting first-line agents based on local resistance patterns and patient history.

 First-line medications